MichaelStiefler/sas_il2_superschool_old/Storebror/UP3 Patch Pack 2xx/readme.txt

 - Auto Admin (for FBDj Admins) and Auto User (for reserved names in Online Gameplay) added to Mod GUI
 - User can select specific Username for Online Gameplay, e.g. to override the default Hyperlobby Username
 - Skin Download Notifications can be enabled/disabled in Mod Settings
+- Bomb Fuze (arming time) can be set in arming screen
+- New AC-47 Minigun Mod by SAS~Skylla
+- Enhanced WrfGr.21 explosion damage Mod by SAS~Skylla
+- IL-2 1941 Fieldmod Gunner Cockpit by Loku

 Included fixes:
 - Bf 109 Series Cockpit Code fix